Patek Philippe Model Ref.2472 18ct Pink Gold 1957

 Here we have a rare, model reference 2472 square, beautifully ornately decorated Patek Philippe case with a subsidiary seconds dial from 1957, in 18ct pink gold.
 Relatively few square or rectangular shaped Patek Philippe watches were produced during the 1950s and ’60s so these case shapes are more exclusive.
 At 26mm in width, excluding the correct unsigned crown, this is a good-sized gent’s Patek Philippe dress watch for the period.
 It may not seem so large until one considers the case is 42mm across the diagonal including the lugs.

-Although this watch is almost 60 years old, the dial design is so elegant and timeless it could easily be mistaken for a contemporary watch today.
+Although this watch is over 60 years old, the dial design is so elegant and timeless it could easily be mistaken for a contemporary watch today.

 This original, unrestored and untouched dial is ivory-cream in colour, with original gold ‘index’ hands and mixed stud and pencil hour indices, along with the Patek Philippe signature with Geneve just below 12.
 Add a subsidiary seconds dial and that’s it.
 So simple, yet so pleasing.
 Nothing more, nothing less, so well balanced, beautifully proportioned and executed to perfection.
 In harmony with the watch case, the dial speaks of pure class, simple elegance, quality and confidence.